ManimCommunity/manim/docs/source/tutorials/output_and_config.rst

        rasterizes and presents frames while the resolved format is ``none``.

-``--dry_run`` also suppresses media output and cannot be combined with live preview, but remains a separate execution request rather than modifying the configured format.
-The immutable render-session specification preserves this reason explicitly, so execution coordination does not need to reread mutable global configuration to distinguish a dry run from another artifact-less session.
+``--dry_run`` also suppresses media output and cannot be combined with live preview, but it counts as a separate execution request rather than modifying the choice of output format.
+This allows Manim to function as if it were rendering a normal scene, but without producing any artifact.

 Sections